subquery/documentation/docs/academy/herocourse/module3.md

        }
 ```

-For the Transfer entity object, we set the primary key as the blocknumber+event.idx (which guarantees uniqueness) and then set the other fields of the Transfer entity object accordingly.
+For the `Transfer` entity object, set the primary key as the `blocknumber+event.idx` (which guarantees uniqueness) and then set the other fields of the `Transfer` entity object accordingly.

 ```